jean-pierreBoth/kmerutils/README.md

 Qualities are re-mapped to values between in [0..7] so that they need only 3 bits of storage and are stored in a wavelet matrix.
-The mapping is non uniform and maps the range  [0x25,0x37] to  [1,6]. the quality part of data are stored in a:
+The mapping is non uniform and maps the range  [0x25,0x37] to  [1,6].
+The quality part of data are stored in a process serving quality requests described below:

 ### Quality Server